TheLonerD/shifterdx/DeusEx/Readme.txt

 	it's back to the ever-so-dicey practice of having states containing functions with the same name but different return types.

+	 - Changed the way the "Facelift" function is defined so that it won't (I think) be overridden for the parent class by the first child function, which (I think) is what was causing some odd issues with HDTP models randomly appearing in other mods like Zodiac and TNM.

+	 - Burning corpses will no longer continue burning if for some reason they have no visible fire effects associated with them.
+Apparently random gibbing is no fun.

+	 - Moved where one of the log messages is placed in relation to the "no music in the last NYC mission" fix, as it was causing problems in mods where certain maps are supposed to have no music.
+(Giant log files of doom.)
+The lack of music will only be noted if it's being fixed now.

+	 - Added some COA (cover our asses) code to ATMs, Repair Bots, Medical Bots, and a few other classes which will make sure that one of the classes some of my new code accesses is actually there.
+This was causing a few mods to spam the log file with "accessed None" messages.
+	You shouldn't notice any change in gameplay, though the fact that I needed to add this code tells me that my "pause-then-hack" exploit fix may not work in ALL situations, just most.

+	 - Reworked the way the "skills-for-kills" system is done.
+It is now handled by a separate function which is initiated elsewhere in the game code, which will allow it to work with mods like TNM, Hotel Carone, and so forth.

+	 - Made sure the HDTP facelift is only applied to the actual objects they are meant to and NOT child classes in other mods, e.g. the subway ticket machine in TNM.

+	 - Discovered that two items weren't having their HDTP facelift applied until save/load: Beam Triggers and thrown Crowbars.
+Now fixed.

+	 - Added every TNM melee weapon to the weapon cycling function, which includes their version of the Combat Knife/etc.

 	v1.8.1: